lailien3/ZeldaTOTKTracker/README.md

 ## from one completionist to another

-to track each and every aspect of the game as you play along

-as this goes beyond the scope of nintendo's 100% tracking, here is a list of what I deem important:
+to track each and every aspect of the game as you play along here is a list of what I deem important:

 • Armor Sets \
 • Bargainer Statues \